common-workflow-language/user_guide/src/introduction/prerequisites.md

 directly.
 The `cwl-runner` alias command then chooses the correct CWL runner.
 This is convenient for environments with multiple CWL runners.

-The CWL community published a Python package with the name `cwlref-runner` that installs an alias for `cwltool` under the name `cwl-runner`
+The CWL community publishes a Python package with the name `cwlref-runner` that installs an alias for `cwltool` under the name `cwl-runner`

 ```{code-block} console